rackerlabs/design-system/_component_design/tooltip.md

 Consider the following best practices when you construct tooltips.

+- Use tooltips on icon images, text, and table rows.
-- Tooltips are perfect for short sentences and sentence fragments that assist the user in their understanding.
+- Tooltips are ideal for short sentences and sentence fragments that clarify the meaning of icons, text input fields, or other user interface elements.
-- The ideal tooltip is not obvious, nor does it repeat content that is already visible on the site.
+- A tooltip should not be obvious or repeat content already visible on the page.
-- Place a tooltip in a subtle location, and ensure it does not interfere with the user or obscure any objects of interest. - Use the tooltip on icon images, text, and table rows.
+- Place a tooltip in a subtle location, and ensure it does not interfere with the user or obscure any objects of interest.
-- The maximum width for the tooltip is 400px.
-- Ensure there are no interactive controls inside the tooltip.
+- Do not place interactive controls in a tooltip.
+- Use large tooltips sparingly.

 {% endcolumn %}